WHAT'S HAPPENING NOW

 Cleanup Action Plan and Consent Decree

-Agreed Order 8940 requires Millennium and Northwest Alloys (a subsidiary of Alcoa) to remove sediments contaminated with polycyclic aromatic hydrocarbons (PAHs) from a small area of the Columbia River next to the former Reynolds Metals Reduction Plant in Longview.
+Agreed Order 8940 required Millennium and Northwest Alloys (a subsidiary of Alcoa) to remove sediments contaminated with polycyclic aromatic hydrocarbons (PAHs) from a small area of the Columbia River next to the former Reynolds Metals aluminum smelter in Longview.

-Work on this project is expected to take place during the November - December "fish window", a time when fish are least likely to be impacted.
-The sediments removed will be sent to Wasco County landfill in Oregon for disposal.
-Clean, sandy backfill will replace what's removed.
+Work on this project took place during the Nov - Dec 2016 "fish window," a time when fish are least likely to be impacted.
+Sediment removed was sent to the Wasco County landfill in Oregon for disposal.
+Clean, sandy backfill replaced what was removed.

 We're currently working to finalize the Cleanup Action Plan and Consent Decree for the cleanup of contamination from former aluminum smelting operations at this site.
 The comment period on this action ended March 18, 2016.

 This comment period was not an opportunity to comment on the coal terminal proposal that includes this property.
 Visit http://www.ecy.wa.gov/geographic/millennium/index.html for more information on the public process related to that proposal.

 Please join our listserv to receive notices about the cleanup by e-mail.
 If you'd like to receive notice by mail, contact Angie Fritz at firstname.lastname@example.org or (360) 407-7393.

 The 2015 RI/FS is a support document to the CAP and CD.
 It identifies contamination at the site from past aluminum smelting activities, and options for cleanup of the contamination.

 These documents are also available at the Longview Public Library.
 If you'd like a DVD copy of these files, contact Angie Fritz at email@example.com or (360) 407-7393.